aliebrahimi1781/valuetypify/README.md

 ```

-If i test with less than 1 million of colors, the timings are the same (modulo the error margin).
+If i test with less than 1 million of colors, the timings are the same (modulo the error margin), i suppose it's because the JIT doesn't have the time to kick in.
 If i test with more than 50 millions of colors, the test that uses the value type fails because i've not enough memory to allocate a contiguous array of that size.